SIsilicon/WorldEdit-BE-Docs/docs/usage/general/patterns.md

     You can also change how much the patterns fade into each other with the `-f` flag.
 For example `;gradient -f 0 test stone dirt` makes a gradient pattern called "test" of stone and dirt with a hard transition between the two.

 Once you have defined a gradient you can then use it in a pattern like so: `$gradient_name`.
-By default the gradient goes upward, but you can specify the direction by adding a dot followed by the direction.
+By default the gradient goes in the direction you're facing, but you can specify the direction by adding a dot followed by the direction.
 For example, `$gradient_name.north`.
 Only absolute directions are supported, so `left`, `right`, `forward` nor `back` can't be used.

+!!!
+Tip

+    You can also do a radial gradient; that is, a gradient that goes from the center of the operation to its boundaries.
+You define it like how you define the direction, but with `rad`.
+For example, `$gradient_name.rad`.

+### Blob Patterns

+A blob pattern is a complex pattern that generates blocks randomly, but more consistently than a normal random pattern.
+It generates them using voronoi noise.
+You can specify how large this noise pattern is.
+The larger the pattern the more consistent it becomes.
+To make a blob pattern, do `#blob[n](pattern)`, where `[n]` is the size of the noise, and `pattern` is what determines what blocks the blob pattern chooses from.
+For example, `;set #blob5(stone,dirt)` will make a blobby pattern of stone and dirt.